Got questions? We have answers.

 Yes, there is a free plan that lets you create and work on one loop with full AI analysis, a personalised break system, and progress tracking.
 Paid plans unlock more loops if you want to work on multiple habits at the same time.
 You can start on the free plan today with no credit card required and upgrade later if you need more.

 The approach is grounded in behavioural psychology, specifically habit loop theory and cognitive behavioural frameworks.
 The key insight is that habits are automatic loops with a trigger, a routine, and a reward.
 Generic willpower-based advice tends to fail because it ignores the specific mechanics of your loop.
-By identifying your exact trigger and emotional hook and targeting those directly with a structured break system, many users find it more effective than willpower alone — though results vary from person to person and no tool can guarantee outcomes.
+By identifying your exact trigger and emotional hook and targeting those directly with a structured break system, many users find it more effective than willpower alone.
+Results vary from person to person and no tool can guarantee outcomes.
 What matters most is honest logging and following through on the steps.

 Write as honestly and specifically as you can.
 Describe what tends to happen just before the habit fires - the time of day, what you were doing, how you were feeling.
 Then describe the habit itself and what you get out of it, even if that reward feels embarrassing to admit.
 The more specific and honest your description, the more accurate the AI analysis will be.
 You do not need to write perfectly.
 Just write truthfully.